lunarc/lunarc_docs/docs/authenticator_howto.md

 You can now login to the LUNARC systems using the Pocket Pass app.
 Your telephone will not receive a SMS when connecting to a Lunarc system.
 Having entered your password you will be prompted to enter your Pocket Pass OTP when logging in.

-#Checking validity of your token
+#Checking the validity of your token
 You can check the validity, in particular the expiration state, of your pocket pass token inside the self-service portal.
 Please follow steps 2 and 3 from above to access the self-service portal.

 Inside the self-service portal, go to the **TOKENS** tab.
 You will see your tokens.
 Klicking on **More** will reveal the relevant dates for your token: